 The education system is uneven with many parts of the country investing more than others.
 It seems ironic that Trump did best with the low education voters.
 At the same time many of the wealthier better educated voted for their economic self interest. http://www.therealjohndavidson.com/2014/02/reign-of-error-what-direction-should.html

 Big money was not only able to contribute massive amounts of money for their interests, but because of laws passed by conservatives and supported by conservative elements in the Supreme Court, could keep much of it secret.
 Elections should not be decided or influenced by big money. http://www.therealjohndavidson.com/2016/07/dark-money-by-jane-mayer.html The big and dark money enabled gerrymandering that ensures Republican congress members fear their home base more than the Democrat opposition.

 Ultimately the voters.
 Did they really think Donald Trump was going to represent their interests?
 Did they think he understood the complexities of the modern world?
 Did they feel putting such an immoral man in charge of their nation was ok, because he would somehow do the "right" thing?
 Unfortunately, despite losing the popular vote the Trump agenda will get its chance to set the country back and maybe much worse. http://www.therealjohndavidson.com/2016/06/the-american-iq-test.html

 Democracy allows one to get what one voted for.
 Some hope that after this experience the voters will wake up and vote more reasonably.
 Hopefully they are right.

-The photo is from a non voter, Sabre, but I like him much more than the enablers.
+The photo is of a non voter, Sabre, but I like him much more than the enablers.